Buying Etiquette 101 | Rules to Follow when Buying a Home

 6. Be On Time

-Sellers and Realtors regularly go through great lengths to prepare for an appointment, so respect everyone’s time and be on time.
-Also, keep in mind this is the seller’s first impression of you, so if you’re running late call, the last thing you want is the seller thinking buying a home isn’t a priority, that you’re lackadaisical about the process and don’t respect their time.
+Sellers and Realtors regularly go through great lengths to prepare for an appointment.
+So respect everyone’s time and be on time.
+Also, keep in mind this is the seller’s first impression of you.
+If you’re running late make sure to call.
+The last thing you want is the seller thinking is you’re lackadaisical about buying a home and don’t respect their time.

 7. Pets & Showings

 Do not bring your pets into a seller’s home.
 If you have a service animal make sure to discuss how to proceed with your Realtor.
-Some sellers have their own pets, which may be people friendly, but not pet friendly, so arrangements might need to be made.
+Some sellers have their own pets who may like people, but not other pets, so don’t bring your pet.

 8. LOOKING at Properties